| Demo |

 even rim and 1/4" hole on the side near the base 3-4" cardboard square bucket |

-water.
+with water.
 Place cardboard over top.
-Announce that the water is
+Announce that

 |